 38 ft

-Explore 8 km of gentle trails through America's first garden cemetery in Greater Boston, where 2h30 of easy hiking reveals 5,000 trees, historic monuments, and panoramic views from Washington Tower.
-A unique blend of nature, history, and birdwatching just minutes from Cambridge.
+8 km of gentle trails through America's first garden cemetery in Greater Boston, where 2.5 hours of easy walking reveals historic monuments and panoramic views.
+A unique blend of nature, history, and birdwatching just outside Cambridge.

 Recommended for :